Moment

 How Does Action Mode Work?

 Action Mode operates by capturing video using the phone's entire sensor.
-Ideally, iPhones use a popular AI method of capturing the scene while also capturing additional information beyond the camera to add more detail to your final output.
-However, using the entire sensor gives the phone's camera more room to compensate for jerks and shakiness in your footage.
-Action Mode overscan and advanced roll correction in Apple's picture to stabilize one's final image.
+Ideally, iPhones use a popular AI method of capturing the scene while capturing additional information beyond the camera to add more detail to the final output.
+However, using the entire sensor gives the phone's camera more room to compensate for jerks and shakiness in the footage.
+Action Mode overscans and advanced roll correction in Apple's picture to stabilize one's final image.
 It also supports Dolby Vision HDR.

 An image without an alt, whoops